iewaij/idinn-streamlit/README.md

 # idinn: Inventory-Dynamics Control with Neural Networks

-We provide a Python package, `idinn`, implementing inventory dynamics–informed neural networks designed for controlling both single-sourcing and dual-sourcing problems.
-Neural network controllers and inventory dynamics are implemented in two easily customizable classes, enabling users to control extensions of the provided inventory management systems by tailoring the implementations to their needs.
+`idinn` implements inventory dynamics–informed neural networks designed for solving both single-sourcing and dual-sourcing problems.
+Neural network controllers and inventory dynamics are implemented into easily customizable classes to enable users to find the optimal controllers for the user-specified inventory systems.

+## Requirements

+The basic usage of `idinn` requires a working `Python` and `PyTorch` installation.
+If plotting simulation result of a controller is needed, `matplotlib` should also be installed.

 ## Installation

-The package can be installed directly form Gitlab repository.
+The package can be installed form the git repository.
 To do that, run

 ```
 python -m pip install git+https://gitlab.com/ComputationalScience/inventory-optimization.git@main
 ```

-Or, if you want to access the source code and perform local editing, run
+Or, if you want to inspect the source code and edit locally, run

 ```
 git clone https://gitlab.com/ComputationalScience/inventory-optimization.git